 Information Services have established procedures for summoning assistance in the specific locations within the University - click here to access .
 This document is designed to assist the telephone user in a specific location to know which number to call for assistance in the event of an emergency.

-Many science and engineering Schools will also have their own safety regulations dealing with the more specialised aspects of their work.
+Many science and engineering business units will also have their own safety regulations dealing with the more specialised aspects of their work.
 These local arrangements may include circumstances requiring full evacuation, partial evacuation or a preparedness to evacuate.
 Specific high hazard areas may also be identified and supplemented with local arrangements.
 Certain individuals with specific responsibilities under the emergency procedures will be identified.
 It is important to know and understand the contents of the local arrangements and how they may affect your work.
 Such booklets are meant to be a necessary and useful addition to this general code.
 There is in every building a notice setting out the procedure to be adopted in case of fire.
 This instruction should be studied and committed to memory.

 There are certain points that apply to all emergency situations.